What is PINs?

 The Toronto Region Immigrant Employment Council (TRIEC) brings leaders together who are committed to helping immigrants and employers succeed.
 We help employers make the most of the Greater Toronto area’s culturally diverse workforce, while helping immigrants connect to employment that fully leverages their skills and talents.

-In 2007/8, TRIEC offered support to one professional immigrant association called CAMP – Communications, Advertising and Marketing Professionals.
+In 2007/8, TRIEC offered support to one professional immigrant association called CAMP – Canadian Association of Marketing Professionals.
 As a result, TRIEC recognized the important role immigrant associations play in helping a new immigrant find work in their field.

 The stakeholders TRIEC works with, such as employers, community agencies and government, were also expressing interest in connecting with immigrant associations in a coordinated way to raise their profile and recruit from within the immigrant talent pool.